Sense and Sensibility (2008 TV series): Plot

-Brandon invites the Dashwoods and the Middletons to a gathering on his estate at Delaford, but before the trip can take place, he is called away on urgent business.
-Willoughby requests a private meeting first with Marianne and then Mrs Dashwood, leading them to expect that he will propose marriage.
+Brandon invites the Dashwoods and the Middletons to a picnic on his estate, Delaford.
+Just as they party is about to embark, Brandon is called away on urgent business.
+Willoughby later requests a private meeting first with Marianne and then Mrs Dashwood, leading them to expect that he will propose marriage.
 However, Willoughby reveals that his aunt is sending him to London on business and he may not be able to return for at least a year.
-Shortly after Willoughby's departure, Edward visits and the Dashwoods notice that he appears to be unhappy and distant.
+Shortly after Willoughby's departure, Edward visits.
+The Dashwoods notice that he appears to be unhappy and distant.
 Lucy and Anne Steele, Mrs. Jennings' nieces, come to visit at Barton Park.
 When Lucy learns that the Dashwoods are acquainted with the Ferrars, Lucy confides in Elinor that she and Edward have been secretly engaged for four years, leaving Elinor devastated.
 Mrs. Jennings invites Elinor and Marianne to spend some time with her in London, and Marianne hopes she will see Willoughby there.
 However, after she arrives, he does not visit or reply to her letters.

 During a party, Marianne finds Willoughby, but he barely acknowledges their acquaintance.
 Marianne later learns that he is engaged to the wealthy Miss Grey, and becomes inconsolable.
-Brandon calls on the Dashwoods and explains to Elinor that Willoughby seduced and then abandoned when pregnant Brandon's young ward Eliza Williams, who has subsequently given birth to a child.
+Brandon calls on the Dashwoods and tells Elinor that Willoughby seduced and then abandoned when pregnant Brandon's young ward, Eliza Williams, who has subsequently given birth to a child.
 Mrs. Ferrars learns of Edward's engagement to Lucy and threatens to disinherit him unless he calls it off, but Edward refuses.
 Brandon later offers him a clerical living on his estate at Delaford, which Edward gladly accepts.
-While staying with Mrs. Jennings' daughter Mrs. Palmer on the way back to Devonshire, Marianne goes walking in a storm and collapses.
-Brandon finds her and brings her back indoors, where she falls seriously ill with a fever.
-During Marianne's recovery, Willoughby comes to talk with Elinor.
-He insists that he loved Marianne and would have married her, but he had to marry a rich woman because his aunt had disowned him after learning of his behaviour toward Eliza.
-After Marianne recovers, the sisters return home and Marianne begins spending time at Delaford, eventually falling in love with Brandon.
-Elinor learns that Lucy Steele has become Mrs. Ferrars, and assumes that Lucy and Edward have married.
-However, Edward arrives at the cottage and explains to the Dashwoods that Lucy has married his brother Robert instead because Mrs Ferrars has transferred Edward's inheritance to Robert.
+While staying with Mrs. Jennings' daughter Mrs. Palmer on the return to Devonshire, Marianne goes walking in a storm and collapses.
+Brandon finds her and brings her back, where she falls seriously ill with a fever.
+During Marianne's recovery, Willoughby visits Elinor.
+He insists that he loved Marianne and intended to propose but needed to marry a rich woman after his aunt disowned him upon learning about Eliza.
+When Marianne recovers, the sisters return home and Marianne spends time at Delaford, eventually falling in love with Brandon.
+Elinor learns that Lucy Steele has become Mrs. Ferrars and assumes that Lucy and Edward have married.
+However, Edward arrives at the cottage and explains to the Dashwoods that Lucy has married his younger brother Robert instead because Mrs Ferrars has transferred Edward's inheritance to Robert.
 Edward then declares his love to Elinor and proposes.
 They marry, as do Marianne and Brandon.